-When I’m driving around in the summer months, I’m instantly in awe of the homes with beautiful, well-landscaped yards.
+When I’m driving around in the summer, I’m instantly in awe of the homes with beautiful, well-landscaped yards.
 I’ve always been impressed with patios and front porches filled with container plants and color.

 Before I got thrifty and experimented with frugal gardening, I thought anyone with many flowers was dropping a small fortune on it.

-Below are various options available that will give your outdoor area a nice lift without breaking the budget.
+Below are various options to give your outdoor area a nice lift without breaking the budget.